 View to the SkyTower in front of Auckland War Memorial Museum cenotaph across Auckland Domain.

-St. Mary’s Cathedral Church, Parnell (1897) is world’s largest wooden gothic cathedral, designed by New Zealand architect Benjamin Mountfort.
+St. Mary’s Cathedral Church, Parnell (1897) is the world’s largest wooden gothic cathedral, designed by New Zealand architect Benjamin Mountfort.
 I read they built an Anglican Church in Parnell due to the long walk to get to St. Paul’s in Auckland.
 The wooden cathedral replaced the old St. Mary’s in the late 19th century.
 A late 20th century Cathedral of the Holy Trinity built 1991-95 replaced the 1897 cathedral.
 The gothic wooden cathedral was relocated in 1982 from its former location across the street to its present location beside Holy Trinity Cathedral.

 Holy Trinity Cathedral, Parnell, Auckland